 In accordance with the Financial Reporting Council's guidance on going concern and liquidity risk, the Directors have undertaken a rigorous review of the Company's ability to continue as a going concern.

+The Company's principal risks are market related and include market risk, liquidity risk and credit risk.
+An explanation of these risks and how they are managed is contained in note 20 to the financial statements.
 The Company's assets, the majority of which are investments in listed securities which are readily realisable, exceed its liabilities significantly.
 The Board approves borrowing limits and reviews regularly the amount of any borrowings and compliance with borrowing covenants.
 Accordingly, the financial statements have been prepared on the going concern basis as it is the Directors' opinion that the Company will continue in operational existence for the foreseeable future.